The Story of Fuquay-Varina

-In the early 1900’s tobacco farmers, fleeing the Granville wilt devastating their crop, began migrating into Southern Wake County.
+In the early 1900’s tobacco farmers, fleeing the Granville wilt devastating their crops, began migrating into Southern Wake County.
 Their “golden weed” fostered a large commercial tobacco market.
 Railroads flourished and traffic flowed along Main Street in Fuquay Springs and around the Broad Street station, now known simply as Varina.

 Fuquay Springs, incorporated in 1909, joined the neighboring community of Varina in 1964 as one municipality.
 Since that time, Fuquay-Varina has become one of the fastest growing small towns in North Carolina.
 The town with the hyphenated name and two historic districts has been able to successfully retain its small town charm while successfully adding modern amenities and rewarding business opportunities that have attracted residents from all over the United States.